-Spinach is a cool weather annual and it thrives in the early spring and autumn.
-Heat and long days that run 14 to 15 hours cause the plants to bolt, or suddenly send up a single stalk that goes to seed.
+Spinach is a cool-weather annual and it thrives in the early spring and autumn.
+Heat and long days that run 14 to 15 hours cause the plants to bolt or suddenly send up a single stalk that goes to seed.
 It likes a fertile, well-drained soil with a good supply of nitrogen and a soil of pH of about 6.5.
-Spinach usually grows trouble free.
-To discourage moulds, do not water in the late afternoon or evening and maximize air circulation.
+Spinach usually grows trouble-free.
+To discourage mold, do not water in the late afternoon or evening and maximize air circulation.

 |Nutrition||Spinach is an excellent source of vitamin C if eaten raw, as well as vitamins A and B, folic acid, calcium, potassium, thiamine, riboflavin and iron.|